https://www.deakin.edu.au/__data/assets/image/0003/2526438/36618_bachelor-of-cyber-security-honours_hero.jpg

 Career outcomes

-Skilled cyber security professionals are highly sought-after across the globe.
-As a graduate, you will have a highly specialised skill-set that enables you to effectively identify, diagnose and manage cyber security challenges.
-You may find employment as a security analyst; project manager; security systems developer, programmer or auditor; security consultant; or IT security engineer to name a few.
+Skilled cyber security professionals are greatly sought after across the globe.
+As a graduate, you will have a highly specialised skill set that enables you to effectively identify, diagnose and manage cyber security challenges.
+You may find employment as a security analyst, project manager, security systems developer, programmer or auditor, security consultant, or IT security engineer - to name a few.

-By undertaking a focused research project in your final year of study, you will also acquire research skills and advanced technical expertise in your chosen topic, as well as the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of cyber security.
+By undertaking a focused research project in your final year of study you will acquire research skills and advanced technical expertise in your chosen topic.
+Plus you will develop the skills to become a creative, solutions-driven professional in the dynamic and ever-evolving field of cyber security.
 You will also be well positioned to pursue further study including a masters by research or PhD.

 Course learning outcomes